ow-mods/ow-mod-manager/README.md

 * Press the big green button that says "Start Game";
 * You won't believe what happens next.

+## "Installation Aborted" error

+If you're trying to reinstall the Mod Manager, you might get an error aying "Installation aborted: Setup was not completed succesfully".
+If that happens, follow these steps:

+* Open the Start menu;
+* Search for "Control Panel" and open it;
+* Under "Propgrams", click "Uninstall a program";
+* Search for "OuterWildsModManager" in the list;
+* Double click it;
+* Windows should show you an error message saying it failed to uninstall, and asking if you want to remove the program from the list.
+Say yes;
+* Try installing the Mod Manager again.

+**Note**: This is not possible to do via the modern Windows 10 settings panel.
+You need to use the old ugly Control Panel.

 ## How do I uninstall it?

 First, remember that uninstalling the Mod Manager won't uninstall your mods.
 Make sure to remove all mods and run the game once before uninstalling.